 Have you ever been to a place so beautiful you never want to leave?
 I felt that with Balabac in Palawan.
 It’s like everywhere you go, there’s nothing ugly to see.
 But boy!
-It’s not easy and cheap getting there!
-It’s all worth the travel and hassle though.
+It’s not easy or cheap getting there!
+It’s all worth the travel and hassle, though.
 It is one of the most gorgeous places I’ve ever seen!

 Where is Balabac

-Often nicknamed The Last Frontier, Balabac is a heaven on earth located in the south-westernmost point of the Philippines in the province of Palawan.
-It’s so close to Sabah, Malaysia (about 50 kilometers away) that most of the products sold in the mainland are Malaysian.
-Locals even say that buying goods from neighbor Sabah is cheaper compared to buying from Puerto Princesa.
-And with its close proximity to Malaysia, which is a Muslim country, the residents of Balabac are predominantly Muslim too.
+Often nicknamed The Last Frontier, Balabac is a heaven on earth located in the southwesternmost point of the Philippines in the province of Palawan.
+It’s so close to Sabah, Malaysia (about 50 kilometers away) that most of the products sold on the mainland are Malaysian.
+Locals even say that buying goods from neighbor Sabah is cheaper than buying from Puerto Princesa.
+And with its proximity to Malaysia, which is a Muslim country, the residents of Balabac are predominantly Muslim too.

-Balabac has 36 barangays, 14 of which can be found in Balabac Island or as locals call it mainland.
-This is where we spent most of our time during our 6D5N stay and learned a lot about the town.
-Balabac is home to diverse plant and animal species including the Philippine mouse-deer or pilandok.
-It is also where the third (Queen Helen Sandbar at the southern tip of Bugsuk Island) and fourth (Angela Sandbar east of Mansalangan Island) longest sandbars in the Philippines are found.
+Balabac has 36 barangays, 14 of which can be found on Balabac Island or, as locals call it, the mainland; this is where we spent most of our time during our 6D5N stay and learned a lot about the town.
+Balabac is home to diverse plant and animal species, including the Philippine mouse deer or pilandok.
+You can also find the third (Queen Helen Sandbar at the southern tip of Bugsuk Island) and fourth (Angela Sandbar east of Mansalangan Island) longest sandbars in the Philippines in this province.

-If there’s one thing I can confidently confirm about the town it’s Balabac is not ready for mass tourism (as the locals did when I asked them).
+If there’s one thing I can confidently confirm about the town, it is that Balabac is not ready for mass tourism (as the locals did when I asked them).

-- As of now, the mainland only has four lodges, which cannot accommodate a lot.
-They are also usually fully-booked by contractors working on projects in the mainland.
+- Currently, the mainland only has four lodges, which cannot accommodate a lot.
+They are also usually fully booked by contractors working on projects in the area.

-- There are only a few operators and boat captains that are licensed by Marina to organize trips and tours.
+- There are only a few operators and boat captains that Marina licenses to organize trips and tours.

-- The facilities and infrastructure in the mainland are basic and sometimes even unfinished.
-Heck, I don’t even know how good or bad the waste management is if there is.
+- The facilities and infrastructure on the mainland are basic and sometimes even unfinished.
+Heck, I don’t even know how good or bad waste management is, if there is.

-While I hope that its beauty can be preserved by not having many tourists (or just the irresponsible ones for that matter), I also do not want to deny its residents of jobs and opportunity to earn.
-I just wish that it can sustain the influx of tourists now that Balabac is gaining popularity thanks to social media.
+While I hope that its beauty can be preserved by not having many tourists (or just the irresponsible ones, for that matter), I also do not want to deny its residents of jobs and opportunity to earn.
+I wish it could sustain the influx of tourists now that Balabac is gaining popularity thanks to social media.